IRS Forms

 What Form 5300 is and when you should use it

 Form 5300 asks the IRS to confirm that your plan is tax‑qualified, which protects favorable tax treatment for the plan and the trust.
 You use it for individually designed qualified plans and, in defined situations, for adopters of pre‑approved plans and for 403(b) plans.
-The submission is all electronic on Pay.gov, and the IRS treats that Pay.gov confirmation email as your acknowledgment.
+The submission is all electronic on Pay.gov (the older route of mailing a paper application to the EP Determinations office in Covington, KY is closed), and the IRS treats that Pay.gov confirmation email as your acknowledgment.

 Two timing rules matter.
 First, you must give interested parties notice before you file and then the IRS waits for comments, which is why no letter can be issued until at least 60 days after receipt.
 Second, the agency’s typical contact window is about 145 days.
 Mark those dates on your calendar the day you submit.